ahmedchtioui1920/cybersecurity-journey/day13_reporting_poc/practice_steps.md

 - Always include timestamps and proof of permission in your final report.
 - This workflow is suitable for beginners learning reporting discipline; it avoids exploitation and focuses on clarity and reproducibility.

----

-Happy learning — if you want, I can package this workspace (PoC markdown + README + evidence placeholders) into a ZIP you can download and open locally.